madelinap/lapetitefleur/README.md

 # Streamlit Development Application

-This is a [Streamlit](https://streamlit.io/) application showcasing an interactive map that allows searching fir touristic activities accross a certain region.
+This is a [Streamlit](https://streamlit.io/) application showcasing an interactive map that allows searching for touristic activities accross a certain region.
 The virtual assistant modeule is a [RAG](https://www.pinecone.io/learn/retrieval-augmented-generation/) application using a Pinecone index previously created to serve the OpenAI API with content about each place.

 ## Table of Contents